kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-05-post-api-routes/24-create-post-model.md

 ## Adding ability to like
 * And unlike `but not dislike` (similar to facebook)
 * But how can we tie a like to a specific user?
-    - We can do that by assigning a like to a a user like this:
+    - We can do that by assigning a like to a user like this:
 * Notice we have an array of all users who like this post
-    - It will just be an array of all the users who like the post

 ```
 // MORE CODE